yxlin/yxlin.github.io/_docs/basics/mle.md

 an argument, _lower_, to constraint the parameter proposals.
-However, if you impose the _lower_ constraint, _optim_ allows only (?) the optimisation method, "L-BFGS-B", which does not handle infinite values.
+However, if you impose the _lower_ constraint, _optim_ allows only (?) the optimisation method, "L-BFGS-B", which does not handle well infinite.
 Unfortunately, in fitting the LBA model, it is likely a parameter proposal would result in an infinite log-likelihood.